-Bees and other pollinators account for 85 percent of the pollination of all the world's flowering plants, according to the Xerces Society, a nonprofit organization that protects wildlife through the conservation of invertebrates.
-Bees also account for more than 30 percent globally of the plants that produce the foods and beverages we consume.
+About 85 percent of Earth's flowering plants rely on pollination by bees and other pollinators, according to the Xerces Society, a nonprofit that protects wildlife through invertebrate conservation.
+Bees also pollinate more than 30 percent of all plants that produce foods and beverages consumed by humans around the world.

 "Neonicotinoids are one of the most serious causes of downward negative pressure on pollinators," according to Keith Delaplane, a professor of entomology and director of the Honey Bee Program at the University of Georgia.
-In fact, he rates them as the second-leading cause of decline in the nation's honeybees, reserving the top spot for the parasitic Varroa destructor mite.
+In fact, he rates neonicotinoids as the second-leading cause of decline in the nation's honeybees, reserving the top spot for the parasitic varroa destructor mite.

 What are neonicotinoids?

-"Neonicotinoids are a broad spectrum pesticide that get their name from their basic chemistry because it is close to that of nicotine," said Delaplane, emphasizing that the neonics, as they are often called, are not the same as nicotine.
-The neonicotinoids affected by the EPA's regulatory move are imidacloprid, dinotefuran, clothianidin and thiamethoxam.
-The neonicotinoid family also includes acetamaprid.
-They gained popularity in agricultural and commercial ornamental production because they are effective against a wide range of insect pests and considered less hazardous to humans and other vertebrates than other insecticides.
+"Neonicotinoids are a broad-spectrum pesticide that get their name from their basic chemistry, because it is close to that of nicotine," said Delaplane, emphasizing that "neonics," as they are often called, are not the same as nicotine.
+The neonicotinoid family includes specific pesticides such as acetamaprid, imidacloprid, dinotefuran, clothianidin and thiamethoxam.
+They gained popularity in agricultural and commercial ornamental production because they are effective against a wide range of insect pests, and are considered less hazardous to humans and other vertebrates than many insecticides.

 "The hallmark of neonicotinoids is that they are systemic," Delaplane added.
 That means they travel throughout a plant via its vascular system and distribute the chemical to all parts of the plant tissue 24/7, including its nectar and pollen.